Resident Dining Plans

 Can I bring guests to the dining halls?

 Yes, you may.
 Anytime Dining Plans include dining hall guest passes.
-If you have used all your guest passes, you or your guest can pay the door price.
+If you have used all your guest passes, you can purchase additional guest passes in our office for $9 or you can use Terrapin Express, cash, or credit at the door.

 Are there dining plans available during the winter or summer terms?